loukylor/VRC-Mods/README.md

 ## Features
 You can configure whether you want cloning to be on or off, based off instance type.
 So, you can say, have cloning on in Invite+ worlds and off in all the other instance types.

+# InstanceHistory
+A basic instance history mod

+## Features
+It's very basic as of now, but I plan on adding support for importing the configs of different instance history mods I also would like to make this very customizable, so support for both regular buttons and UIX buttons and the ability to move the regular button around.

+## Credits
+- [DubyaDude](https://github.com/DubyaDude) as I used [RubyButtonAPI](https://github.com/DubyaDude/RubyButtonAPI) as reference for my button API.

 # PlayerList
 Adds a player list to the ShortcutMenu